AFTERPAY | ZIPPAY | KLARNA

 Share on:

-Whether you want sleek straight hair or curls that look like they belong in a beach photoshoot, you’re going to need the right tools.
+Whether you want sleek straight hair or curls ready for a beach photoshoot, you’re going to need the right tools — and clean ones at that.

-Unfortunately, your favourite heat styling tools are not immune to dirt, grime and germs.
-Not cleaning your tools will eventually cause them to stop working and have an effect on the health of your hair.
+Your favourite heat styling tools aren’t immune to dirt, grime and product buildup.
+Not cleaning them regularly can damage your hair and shorten the lifespan of your tools.

 Hairbrushes and Combs